Make good things happen

 The Building and Grounds Committee takes care of our historic legacy.
 There’s grass to mow, weeds to pull and unlimited handyman chores.
 Contact the Chair to join the next work party, or take on a task of your own.
 Click to email about building

-Our Events Steering Committee plans and produces everything from concerts and dances to the Croquet Tournament and Spaghetti Social.
-They meet at 7 pm on the first Thursday of each month at the Clubhouse and everyone is welcome, especially if you have ideas, experience or talents about events.
+Our Events Steering Committee plans and produces everything from concerts and dances to Fiber Arts, Trunk-or-Treat and Kids and Christmas.
+They meet on a monthly basis and you can e-mail the Events Committee or check the calendar for the time and place of the next meeting.
+Everyone is welcome, especially if you have ideas, experience or talents about events.
 Perhaps you’d like to volunteer?

 It’s not easy to run a marina with guest yachters, member tenants, running water and varmints running under the decks.
 The very active and well-established Marina committee makes recommendations to the board regarding governance, operations and maintenance of our valuable floating enterprise.
 They are almost always ready to hear ideas from members and guests — and 100% always ready for volunteers to help keep our docks afloat and in good repair.